 Normally, you need to meet with your doctor or other health care provider in person for many health care services.
 Now you can get many services through telehealth if it can be securely delivered through your smartphone, computer, or tablet with the same quality and effectiveness.

 Your doctor or health care provider, using guidance from the Wisconsin Department of Health Services, will decide if you can receive a service through telehealth.
-If you do not want to receive a service through telehealth or do not have the right technology—such as a phone, computer, or tablet—for it to be effective, you can still see your doctor face-to-face.
+If you do not want to receive a service through telehealth or do not have the right technology—such as a phone, computer, or tablet—for it to be effective, you can still see your doctor in-person.

 Services allowed through telehealth include: